yourmercury/Kins-Protocol---hackathon/README.md

 ``` (update-threshold (height uint)) ```
 Only the `owner` can call this method. like it denotes, it is used to update the `threshold` which is the amount of time from the last active moment `last-pinged-height` to the present blochain. if that `span` of time is equal or greater the `threshold`, the next person on the queue would have access to the deposited fund

+## Kin NFT
+For every participant, An NFT is minted and transefered to their wallets to denote their participation and their position on the queue.
+Their position is denoted by ` index on the list + 1 ` and their NFT token ID.
+This position also denotes how much of the `threshold` would pass without any activity from any participant, before they can get access.